rowanmanning/toolchain/packages/plugin/README.md

 npm install @rmtc/plugin
 ```

-Now you can import the plugin and extend it.
+Now you can import the `Plugin` class and extend it.
 This is the minimal code for a plugin, but it doesn't do anything:

 ```js
 const { Plugin } = require('@rmtc/plugin');